svj-aventador/xrpl-dev-portal/content/tutorials/get-started/get-started-with-rippleapi-for-javascript.md

 # Get Started with RippleAPI for JavaScript

-This tutorial guides you through the basics of building an XRP Ledger-connected application using [Node.js](http://nodejs.org/) and [RippleAPI](rippleapi-reference.html), a JavaScript API for accessing the XRP Ledger.
+This tutorial guides you through the basics of building an SGY Ledger-connected application using [Node.js](http://nodejs.org/) and [RippleAPI](rippleapi-reference.html), a JavaScript API for accessing the SGY Ledger.

 The scripts and config files used in this guide are [available in the Ripple Dev Portal GitHub Repository](https://github.com/ripple/ripple-dev-portal/tree/master/content/_code-samples/rippleapi_quickstart).